THE CASH RAILWAY WEBSITE

 PhotosCudahy.
 Dretzkas's department store

 APPLETON.
-Geenens (dry goods).
+Geenens (dry goods), College Avenue.
 "A new cable cash system is being installed to give service."
 Appleton Post Crescent, 17 June 1927, p.1

 CENTRALIA.
 Johnson, Hill & Co.
 "The celebrated Barr Cash Carrier, which has been in satisfactory use at Johnson, Hill & Co.'s former store during the past two years, has also been put into their new store.
 The new machine has six carriers - one from each counter and all leading to the cashier's desk in the rear of the center of the building."
 Centralia Enterprise and Tribune, 14 Nov.
 1891, p.11